2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-aws.md

 - *Will 2i2c create additional, new S3 buckets for our community?*

-  Please contact {doc}`2i2c support<../../../support>` to discuss this option.
+  Please contact contact your hub champion to liaise with {doc}`2i2c support<../../../../support>` to discuss this option.

-- *If a community hub is running on GCP or Azure and we have object storage, what are our options?*
+- *If a our hub is running on GCP or Azure and we have object storage, what are our options?*

-  Check out our {doc}`Cloud Object Storage<../../user/topics/data/cloud>` user topic guide in the first instance.
+  Check out our resources listed in the {doc}`Cloud Object Storage<index>` user topic guide.